steveboeters/steveboeters.github.io/_portfolio/yourskills.md

 An operator has control over specific characters in a situation and can engage in a roleplay with the participant.
 They can control emotion, animations and also the voice through a microphone with voice transformation.
 There is a wide variety of situations that the operator can use to trigger aggressive behaviour in children and teaching the participant how to do better.
 The participant can have interaction with various things in the world.
 They can watch TV, play simple games or open doors to disengage from a situation.

 I have been a manager for the project and among my responsibilites have been the team, scheduling (time and resources) and communication with the clients.
-I have also done various development work such as programming, handling audio or setting up situations.
+I have also done implementation work such as setting up the situations.

 {% include gallery %}